lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: middleware_opened`

-A spider or downloader middleware was initialized.
+A spider or downloader middleware was initialized when the spider started.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `spider_name`| `string` | Name of the active spider. |